Cryptonaut77/poker-ledger-backend/README.md

 - Number of unique players

 **Important**: Tips and rake are only included in Till Balance and House Profit calculations once marked as paid.
 This ensures accurate tracking of actual cash on hand.

+### Viewing Game History
+Access your past saved games:
+1. Navigate to the History tab
+2. View all previously ended games sorted by most recent
+3. Tap any game to expand and see:
+   - Net profit/loss
+   - Number of players
+   - Total buy-ins, cashouts, tips, rake, and expenses
+   - Transaction, dealer down, and expense counts
+4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Notes